Claude API vs GPT-5 API: The Exact Token Volume Where One Saves You More Money (2026)

 In any real application, output tokens are where your bill accumulates.
 A typical chatbot sends 500–1,000 input tokens and receives 300–800 output tokens per turn.
 Content generation sends maybe 200 input tokens but generates 1,000–2,000 output tokens.
 The output is what you're actually paying for, and output costs 3–8x more than input on every provider.

-Model Input Cost (7M tokens) Output Cost (3M tokens) Total / Month
+Model Input Cost (7M) Output Cost (3M) Total / Month

 Claude Sonnet 4.6 $21.00 $45.00 $66.00